-Jerusalem Fest to Go Mostly Virtual in December With ‘Sublet’ Set For Opening (EXCLUSIVE)
+Jerusalem Fest to Go Mostly Virtual in December With ‘Sublet’ Set for Opening (EXCLUSIVE)

 After being postponed twice, the 37th edition of the Jerusalem Film Festival will take place Dec.
 10-20.
 Due to the pandemic, the festival will be held mostly virtually, with the intent of hosting some physical screenings in compliance with the health guidelines issued by the Ministry of Health and local authorities.

-The fest will kick off with Eytan Fox’s “Sublet,” which had its world premiere at Tribeca, and will wrap with Emmanuel Mouret’s “Love Affair(s)” which was part Cannes 2020’s Official Selection.
+The fest will kick off with Eytan Fox’s “Sublet,” which had its world premiere at Tribeca, and will wrap with Emmanuel Mouret’s “Love Affair(s),” which was part of Cannes 2020’s Official Selection.

-This year’s edition will showcase over 80 films and will hold six competitive section.
+This year’s edition will showcase more than 80 films and will hold six competitive sections.
 The virtual screenings will be held in partnership with Festival Scope and Shift72.

 “Sublet” marks the seventh feature film of Fox, one of Israel’s most popular filmmaker.
 The movie tells the story of Michael, a New York Times writer who visits Tel Aviv after suffering a tragedy.
 Michael gets a new lease on life thanks to the city’s energy and his relationship with a younger man who becomes his tour guide.